jackgu1988/AndroidRuntimePermissionsClickjacking/README.md

 # AndroidMPermissionManipulation
-A simple demonstration of how an app can trick a user into granting permissions unwillingly on Android Marshmallow's Runtime Permissions (works on Nexus 5 - portrait mode, but can be extended and made dynamic).
+A simple demonstration of how an app can trick a user into granting permissions unwillingly on Android Marshmallow, attacking Runtime Permissions (works on Nexus 5 - portrait mode, but can be extended and made dynamic).

 ## Instructions
 Only works on Android Marshmallow.
 Install and click the button as fast as possible.